n-c0d3r/WAL/README.md

-# WAL
+## WAL
-Windows Abstraction Layer
+- Stands for Window Abstraction Layer.
+- Learning aimed.
+- No commercial use.